 - Re-pin at least 3 pins from others for each that you add to the tribe.

-How do I add my pins to the tribe?
+How do I add my pins to the community?

 You can chat with members of the group by clicking on the little speech bubble on the bottom right side of your screen.